RedInJapanese/Interactive-Lab-Hub/Lab 4/README.md

 		- <img width="1200" height="1553" alt="image" src="https://github.com/user-attachments/assets/b9d763d4-0389-44cb-affa-1f75649d8794" />
 		- <img width="1200" height="1553" alt="image" src="https://github.com/user-attachments/assets/0301bf74-662c-4687-a8c9-07c4c2a440ea" />
-	- Written reflection: questions raised, what to prototype
-	-	**Reflection:** One thing that I noticed is that after the 2nd design for the housing, it became incrementally harder to come up with new designs.
+	- Written reflection: questions raised, what to prototype -**Reflection:** One thing that I noticed is that after the 2nd design for the housing, it became incrementally harder to come up with new designs.
 While I was still able to, I felt like I had to take more time by the time I was at the 5th iteration.
 I also feel that the quality of the design started to taper off after the third design.
 I think that's largely a result of my creativity running thin as I went from design to design.
-		- **Questions:**
+	-**Questions:**
 			- Can I use a material other than cardboard for housing?
 			- Do I need some sort of cooling inside the housing?
 			- Do i need to use a power source that allows you to move the housing wherever you want?(like a powerbank)
-			-
 	- **What to prototype:**
 		- Design #2
 	- Rationale for design